Staffordshire Local Community Fund

 When can I apply?

-The scheme starts on 9th June and the application form (186kb)is available to download.
+The scheme starts on 1 April and the application form will be available to download shortly.

 How do I apply?